Nicholas Bruno

 What are the causes of nightmares?

-The cause of nightmares depends on the individual and what is happening in their life but common culprits are stress, trauma, or medications and drugs that effect us mentally.
-If you suspect medications are the culprit give your prescribing doctor this feedback.
+The cause of nightmares depends on the individual and what is happening in their life but common culprits are stress, trauma, or medications and drugs that affect us mentally.
+If you suspect medications are the culprit give your prescribing doctor a call and ask for their feedback.

 While most dreams are visual, a kind of a “cinema of the mind,” Zadra says other senses can manifest themselves in nightmares and bad dreams.
 Dreams can be auditory in nature.
 For example we can hear people scream or talk to us, hear sirens wailing or a dog barking.
 On rare occasions Zadra said that we can also feel pain or feel the cold or warmth around us.
 Sometimes we can also taste or smell things in our dreams.
 Just like in our waking life, our senses speak to us in our dream life too.